mdo/wtf-forms/index.md

 #### Custom width

-The `width` is autmatically set by the browser, but you can easily change it by adding some CSS to `.progress`.
+The `width` is automatically set by the browser, but you can easily change it by adding some CSS to `.progress`.

 ```css
 .progress {